viviyma/Team6ADFinal/README.md

 3. JWT support for proper REST endpoint security
 4. Better seperation between the Machine Learning model by deploying a seperate Flask API as a docker container in the same cloud environment for increased system flexibility
 5. Incorporation of REACTjs or similar framework to create a proper front-end to seperate the web backend and frontend completely and create a more reactive user experience

+## How to run the app
+`Git clone` the repo into your system and change the **system.properties** file to your desired database configuration in your favourite IDE.
+Some of the views are also set to call the REST endpoints so do change those to localhost as well, if required.
+Run the app as a Spring Boot App and you will be able to access the webapp on the browser by typing `localhost:8080` in the browser.